mosharky/Ongoing-Patches/.github/README.md

 - **robertgk2017**, for being a significant aid and being cool
 - **ra2phoenix**, for being a significant aid and being cool
 - **MaGlass**, for Skyrim Arrow Overhaul and allowing me to upload patches
-- **DrJacopo**, for his cathedral/parlor/open-source philosophy :)
+- **DrJacopo**, for his cathedral/parlor/open-source philosophy and Cathedral Mountain Flowers :)
-- **my girlfriend**, for scratching my beard while i mod skyrim and helping me with photoshop